 Export demand has been a significant factor supporting hay prices over the past several years.
 Established markets, including Japan and South Korea, have been stable to declining.
-Markets such as China, Saudi Arabia and the UAE (United Arab Emirates) have experienced significant growth.
+Markets such as China, Saudi Arabia and the UAE (United Arab Emirates) have experienced significant growth followed by volatility.

-- In 2021, China became the largest hay export market for the West Coast and has continued to be the largest through 2022.
-A growing dairy industry coupled with agronomic and logistical challenges have kept Chinese hay production from meeting domestic demand and has led to increased demand for U.S. forage products.
-Due to increased use of alfalfa pellets as feed for pregnant sows on swine farms, China increased their alfalfa pellet imports by 62% in 2021. - The inflated cost of alfalfa and timothy in recent years has led Japanese buyers to look at lower-cost feed alternatives such as domestically produced products and Chinese rice straw along with oaten hay from Australia, leading to a steady decrease in demand for imports from the West Coast. - Governments in the Middle East have prioritized water use for human consumption and higher value crops ahead of alfalfa production, increasing demand for imported hay.
+- In 2021, China became the largest hay export market for the West Coast and has continued to be the largest through 2023.
+In 2024, hay purchases from China declined significantly.
+A growing dairy industry coupled with agronomic and logistical challenges have kept Chinese hay production from meeting domestic demand leading to increased demand for U.S. forage products.
+Due to increased use of alfalfa pellets as feed for pregnant sows on swine farms, China increased alfalfa pellet imports.
+However, a slowing economy and government programs to reduce dairy herds has significantly cutback Chinese hay purchases in 2024. - The inflated cost of alfalfa and timothy in recent years has led Japanese buyers to increasingly substitute U.S. hay for lower-cost alternatives such as domestically produced products, Chinese rice straw and oaten hay from Australia. - Governments in the Middle East have prioritized water use for human consumption and higher value crops ahead of alfalfa production, increasing demand for imported hay.
+Demand from the Middle East has remained steady, but the increase in hay prices during 2022 and 2023 prompted some countries to look for more affordable sources from other regions.

 Shipping container availability also plays a role in export markets.
 The ports of Los Angeles/Long Beach and Oakland handle more ocean-going containers than the ports of Seattle and Tacoma.
-California's ports, therefore, tend to have a higher supply of empty containers available, reducing ocean freight charges.
+California's ports tend to have a higher supply of empty containers available, reducing ocean freight charges.
 This price difference leaves Northwest hay exports at a slight shipping disadvantage.

-Top 10 hay export markets 2013-2022
+Top 10 hay export markets 2014-2023